bitaculous/assetify/README.md

 License
 -------

-“Assetify” is released under the MIT License, see “LICENSE”.
+Assetify is released under the MIT License.